bootstrap-ruby/bootstrap_form/README.md

 Options
 -------

-By default, help messages will be placed inline to the right of the input field.
-If you want to place it under the input, pass the option `help: :block`:
+By default, help messages will be placed to the right of the input field.
+If you want to place them under the input field, pass the option `help: :block`:

     form_bootstrap_for @user, help: :block do |f|